 - General Plastics Limited (GPL) a family business founded in 1977 and a manufacturer of packaging products servicing major customers in the food, beverage and agri chemical sectors.
 GPL is ISO-certified with a combined workforce (permanent and contract) of more than 900 people.
-GPL specialises in four key production processes: extrusion blow moulding, injection moulding, thin-wall injection moulding and polyethylene terephthalate injection stretch blow-moulding.
+GPL specialises in four key production processes: extrusion blow moulding, injection moulding, thin-wall injection moulding and polyethylene terephthalate injection stretch blow moulding.
 The production facilities utilise a wide range of polymers and pigments as raw materials to produce packaging options for local and regional consumption.
 AAF exited this investment in 2018. - Meridian Meridian's core focus is the importation, blending and distribution of high-quality fertiliser.
 The Mauritius-based group operates across Malawi, Mozambique, Zambia and Zimbabwe.
-The group's subsidiaries locally manufacture, distribute and trade in agricultural commodities that allow for partnership with local farmers and provide them with best value, tailor-made solutions.
-AAF exited this investment in 2019. - Feronia a palm oil business that has three remotely located plantations in Lokutu, Yaligimba and Boteka, based in the Democratic Republic of Congo.
-The plantations produce CPO and PKO for the domestic market.
-The company is listed on the Toronto TSX Venture Exchange.
-AAF exited this investment in 2020. - Continental Beverage Company specialises in the production and marketing of water and juice in Côte d'Ivoire under the Olgane and Doucy brands.
-It is one of the largest safe bottled water producers in the country with a distribution network that spans the country.
-AAF exited this investment in 2022.
+The group's subsidiaries locally manufacture, distribute and trade in agricultural commodities that allow for partnership with local farmers and provide them with best value, tailormade solutions.
+AAF exited this investment in 2019.